Roles, Deployments and Costs

 In describing any design, the first task is to define the roles, requirements and operating environments that the ship will be immersed in.

 That is the norm, but this proposal would seek to define a cost first and work everything back from there.
 Now this might seem ridiculous and I am aware that most will not agree with it but all the services, especially the seniors in that service, have to achieve financial credibility; changing the current perception of having champagne tastes and brown ale wallets, in hock to the defence industry that provides most of the jobs after leaving and lusting after shiny new equipment despite their service falling apart at the seams.
 It’s an unfair characterisation, but there is a kernel of truth in that perception.

 Low cost is, therefore, the fundamental element in this proposal

 Can one set a budget before even considering roles and deployments?

 Who knows, but let’s start with an arbitrary target of £100m and see where we go.

 It might be tempting to design the ships only for warm environments but we should also consider the colder environments of the South Atlantic and Arctic regions.
 The following diagram (which I have shamelessly nicked from BMT) defines a spectrum of cost, capability and my term, fightiness (remember, you heard it here first!) against which a naval vessel can be defined.

 If we look at the diagram, MSS will, for the most part, operate in a threat environment that straddles safety and security roles whilst operating alone.

-When operating inside the protection envelope of other combat ships such as T45/T26 (or coalition forces), or perhaps, with some additional equipment fitted, carry out these roles in a higher threat environment.
+When operating inside the protective envelope of other combat ships such as T45/T26 (or coalition forces), or perhaps, with some additional equipment fitted, carry out these roles in a higher threat environment.